SteinschneiderLab/lab-manual/resources/python-virtual-environments.md

 There is no right answer to this.
 But as a starting point, I would suggest the following organization on your computer.
 Create a directory called "Projects".
 This is where all of your projects will live.

-Inside Projects, I would then create an Archive folder for past projects, and then a separate folder for each active Project.
+Inside Projects, I would then create an Archive folder for past projects, and then a separate folder for each active project.
 I would also create a folder called venvs to hold all of your virtual environments (you might have several, one for each project or group of projects):

 Projects
 * Archive